top of page

 Jizo's physical body is left behind in front of the door in order to search for clues, and he returns to the body once a solution is found.

-Initial Problem
+Design Problem

 Design Changes

-To improve spatial read readability,I:
+To improve spatial readability:

-I revised the puzzle:
+I revised the puzzle by:

-• Reducing the number of required steps.
+• Reducing the number of required steps to reach the solution

 The Shrine Puzzle: the player previously used the astral projection puzzle to find the key to the puzzle in order to unlock the door.